• Skip to primary navigation

 • Measure chocolate and have it ready along with the vanilla.

 • Put sugar and milk in heavy sauce pan over medium heat.
-Stir with a wooden spoon to combine.
+Whisk to combine

-• Do something else in the kitchen.
-In a few minutes the milk/sugar mix will come to a boil.
-Keep it on medium heat and boil for 2 minutes stirring with the wooden spoon.
+• In a few minutes the milk/sugar mix will come to a boil.
+When it comes to a boil start stirring.
+Keep it on medium heat and boil for 2 minutes stirring continuously.

 • Remove from heat and use whisk to beat in chocolate chips until no lumps remain.